VitorAlho/accelerometer_alignment_for_vehicles/README.md

 # accelerometer_alignment_for_vehicles

 This script computes the accelerometer orientation for a vehicle.
-It also computes the components of any other acceleration for the given orientation.
+It also computes the components of any measured G-Force for the given orientation.

 It is assumed that the user is able to measure the **VERTICAL VECTOR**, and is able to measure the **ACCELERATION OR BREAKING VECTOR**, as described: